scmacdon/AWSTracker/Readme.md

 + **entities** - contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.
 + **jdbc** - contains Java files that use the JDBC API to interact with the RDS database.
 + **services** - contains Java files that invoke AWS Services.
 For example, the  **com.amazonaws.services.simpleemail.AmazonSimpleEmailService** is used within a Java file to send email messages.
 + **springboot.springsecurity** - contains all of the Java files required for Spring Security.

+## Section 4 - Create the Java logic for a secure web application

+Create Spring Security application logic that secures the web application with a login form that requires a user to provide credentials.
+In this application, user credenital are stored in a relational database located in the AWS Cloud (the RDS instance is created in a later section).

+### Create User and Roles classes

+Create a new Java package named:

+    com.aws.springboot.springsecurity.model